 - A $250/month stipend

-Teaching Fellowships at Abaarso School
+Teaching Positions at Abaarso School

 Abaarso School is looking for individuals interested in training the top secondary school students in a deeply underprivileged section of the world.
 Abaarso, a boarding school in the Horn of Africa, focuses on math, science and English.
-Teaching fellows spend approximately 20 hours per week in the classroom, plus significant work outside of class (often in the range of an additional 30-50 hours a week).
-Many Abaarso fellows also assume management roles, and all are expected to lead extra-curricular activities by coaching sports teams, running student clubs, or leading work-time activities.
+Teachers spend approximately 20 hours per week in the classroom, plus significant work outside of class (often in the range of an additional 30-50 hours a week).
+Many Abaarso teachers also assume management roles, and all are expected to lead extra-curricular activities by coaching sports teams, running student clubs, or leading work-time activities.

 We are always seeking professionals with experience in finance, business, IT, computer networking, communications, marketing, and/or management experience, to strengthen our organization.

-Teaching fellows at Abaarso School must be hard-working, adaptable, and self motivated, with strong interpersonal skills.
+Teachers at Abaarso School must be hard-working, adaptable, and self motivated, with strong interpersonal skills.

 The Abaarso Commitment